sagar-aryal/jwt-auth/README.md

 - Node.js JWT Authentication
 - How to verify JWT
 - Node.js JWT Authorization
-- Node.js JWT Refresh Token
+- Node.js JWT Access Token
 - JWT Logout and Invalidate the Token
 - React JWT Authentication
 - React How to Send JWT to Server
-- React JWT Refresh Token
-- How to Refresh Token Automatically